 Strange to think that James Whale’s Frankenstein was released the same year as Tod Browning’s Dracula (1931) and that both movies have come to stand as equals, both in terms of quality and influence, even though Frankenstein is so much the better of the pair.
 I think an average moviegoer of the 1930s, if shown these two movies back-to-back, were asked to guess which of the pair would yield the greatest legacy, they’d have said Frankenstein.
 It’s livelier, the monster is more interesting and complicated — the whole thing looks better, too, with top-notch shadowplay and lighting, elaborate sets, action.
 And the pacing is certainly leagues beyond Dracula‘s — which isn’t a bad movie but, jesus, it’s too slow to bear.

 But I think a big part of my fondness for Frankenstein comes from a weird feeling kinship with Henry, the doctor/hero, insofar as the Thousand Movie Project kinda feels like my own monster, taking shape but not yet given life (even at the time of this writing I still haven’t launched the site), and people are telling him (Henry) that what he’s doing is weird or stupid but he just says fuck it, goes on doing his thing, and then what happens next is particularly interesting, if you’re aboard with this whole doctor-as-discouraged-artist metaphor, because what happens is he succeeds, eureka!, the creature comes to life and then, what, it destroys the people who doubted its creator.
-It’s the artist’s revenge!
-Not that I’m looking to hurt the people discouraging me, I frankly don’t give it much thought, but definitely a sizable portion of my ambition can be traced back to spite.
+The monster is the artist’s revenge!

 Another thing this movie touches upon is the way that, if you’ve made something powerful, it takes on an identity of its own.
 I worry a lot about if this Project will be received at all, not so much about how.
 I guess I just wanna feel like there’s somebody at the end of this line.
 And yet I know that, if it is received, it’ll kinda cease to be what it was when I started.